rakeshch/CarND-Path-Planning/README.md

 2. Behavior Planning

 3. Trajectory Calculation

-After reading the simulator data in main.cpp until line 380, my first check is to see if there is any remaining path left (line 383).
-If it is the first time around, this means I have to initiate my points to later be used in a spline function to be equal to where the car is right now (lines 266-278).
-If there is a remaining path, this will get pushed back into the x and y coordinates to be fed the simulator again.
-Additionally, I calculate the x, y, yaw and velocity based off the end values of the remaining path, in order to have the behavior planner begin from the end of the old path (lines 279-295).

 #### The map of the highway is in data/highway_map.txt
 Each waypoint in the list contains  [x,y,s,dx,dy] values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.